cloudflare/cloudflare-docs-engine/src/content/runtime-apis/durable-objects.md

 To access a Durable Object from a worker, you must first configure the worker with a binding for a Durable Object namespace.
 The namespace is, in turn, configured to use a particular class, and controls access to instances of that class.

-Namespace bindings have two jobs: generating object IDs, and connecting to objects.
+Namespace bindings have two jobs: generating object IDs and connecting to objects.

 ### Generating IDs randomly